scriptotek/library-sql/_episodes/04-joins-aliases.md

 <!-- &nbsp; -->

+Notice that the table containing the books have no other information about the users than the `PatronIds`

+So, we need a table with information about the users:

 | PatronId | Name          | Email               | Phone    |
 | -------- | ------------- | ------------------- | -------- |
 | 1        | Kent Baimilov | kentbai@gmail.com   | 97651234 |
 | 2        | Barry Värson  | bv3445@hmotmail.com | 41658509 |
 | 3        | Anna Nas      | anna.nas@yahoo.com  | 90675213 |

+But that table contains no information about the users in regard to which books they have loaned.
+Wouldn't it be great to merge these tables somehow?
+But wait!
+There is!

 <!-- &nbsp; -->